kfranics/Getting-and-Cleaning-Data-Course/README.md

 #Step 2
-For extracting only the measurements of mean and standard deviation, I searched the features file for any description of *'mean'* or *'std'* I have included the weighted mean variables, originally labeled as *'meanFreq'* I created a feature index, as a method for subsetting the temporary table In this step, the column count was reduced to 88 variables
+For extracting only the measurements of mean and standard deviation, I searched the features file for any description of *'mean'* or *'std'*.
+I have included the weighted mean variables, originally labeled as *'meanFreq'*.
+I created a feature index, as a method for subsetting the temporary table.
+In this step, the column count was reduced to 88 variables

 #Step 3